exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 Platform Update

 * The speed of database creation was improved, so in most cases it is expected to take less than 5 minutes.
 * Stability improvements to fix a problem where cluster management functionality could stop working.
-This fixes the underlying problem which caused the incident on May 18, which is documented on https://status.exasol.com/.
+This fixes the underlying problem which caused the incident on May 18, which is documented on [Exasol SaaS Status Page](https://status.exasol.com/).

 ## May 16